 Reducing conflicts and IP address duplication enhances the reliability and rapidity of the network.
 Even as mobile devices move between subnets, the IPAM tools should ensure each piece of hardware gets a new IP address as needed, reducing downtime and the need for tedious network troubleshooting.

-Businesses also gain the benefits of easier adherence to compliance rules and guidelines thanks to all the required data being instantly accessible through a single portal.
+Businesses also benefit from easier adherence to compliance rules and guidelines thanks to all the required data being instantly accessible through a single portal.
 This makes auditing easier and less stressful.

 Failing to invest in IPAM solutions can lead to repeated IP conflicts across a network.
-This can slow networks massively and, when users can’t connect to the online tools they need due to an IP address conflict, they might not be able to perform business-critical tasks.
+This can slow networks massively, and when users can’t connect to the online tools they need due to an IP address conflict, they might be unable to perform business-critical tasks.
 Productivity can drop, which can impact an organization’s bottom line.

 IPAM solutions also lend themselves to improved cybersecurity.
 Improved network monitoring via a single source of truth for all IP addresses leads to a greater understanding of who and what is accessing the network at all times.
 Without IPAM, security could miss alerts that could come from significant information about a particular hostname or piece of hardware.

 Most IPAM solutions will come as part of an integrated DDI solution, which ensures the IMAP, DNS, and DHCP tools are all integrated and working together.
-It is possible to get a standalone IPAM solution, but investing in a broad range of network management solutions is the right choice for most organizations.
+Getting a standalone IPAM solution is possible, but investing in a broad range of network management solutions is the right choice for most organizations.

-You may need to make the choice between cloud-based or on-premises IPAM tools.
-On-premises solutions can be extremely secure, and managed internally which can help with compliance.
-However, cloud-based solutions usually offer a third-party managed service, and the ability to swiftly integrate new parts of the network into the DDI solution.
+You may need to choose between cloud-based or on-premises IPAM tools.
+On-premises solutions can be extremely secure and managed internally, which can help with compliance.
+However, cloud-based solutions usually offer a third-party managed service and the ability to swiftly integrate new parts of the network into the DDI solution.
 Some companies provide a combination of both on-premises and virtual support, which can be a good compromise.

 Your network administrator should consider how scalable an IPAM solution is, how flexible it is, and how it will integrate with the various complex aspects of your existing and future network.

-It’s also critical to integrate IPAM solutions with other network management tools to ensure a unified overview of the network and to make troubleshooting faster.
+Integrating IPAM solutions with other network management tools is critical to providing a unified overview of the network and making troubleshooting faster.

 Only people who need access to specific network controls should have that access.
-For security and compliance, and to avoid duplicated work, network administrators should ensure they set up the right user permissions.
+Network administrators should ensure they set up the correct user permissions for security and compliance and to avoid duplicated work.

-IP subnetting is another way to make IP address management more effective, by splitting large networks into smaller subnets.
-This can limit the use of certain IP addresses to certain groups of devices or network areas, increasing efficiency even further.
+IP subnetting is another way to make IP address management more effective by splitting large networks into smaller subnets.
+This can limit the use of certain IP addresses to specific groups of devices or network areas, increasing efficiency even further.

-IPAM is a major aspect of network administration and the right tools can help alleviate a lot of headaches, especially during the switch from IPv4 to IPv6.
-Understanding how to best choose and implement IPAM solutions could help take your business to the next level via more efficient and effective network management.
+IPAM is a major aspect of network administration, and the right tools can help alleviate a lot of headaches, especially during the switch from IPv4 to IPv6.
+Understanding how to choose the best and implement IPAM solutions could help take your business to the next level via more efficient and effective network management.